 And she wasn't wearing that chemise before, because it covers the shoulders; it would be visible under her dress if she was wearing it.
 It also obviously doesn't fit her right and is only being held around the waist by a rope when normally they're tighter, indicating it wasn't her own.
 One of the common tests they used to determine if a woman was a witch during the time was to strip her naked and search for witch's marks or anything that might indicate connection to Satan - the fact that she seems to have lost all her original clothing and was forced to wear someone else's undergarments, as well as simply the fact that she was an attractive woman during this time period, makes it extremely likely Esmeralda went through this (and probably a whole battery of other useless, humiliating tests.)
 Regardless of whether it actually happened, though, the fact alone that they took her clothes and then tied her up publicly only wearing what was considered lingerie is beyond messed up anyway.

 Underneath her purple one (the one she normally wears).

-That, and the fact that most Gypsies, especially at this time, where still nomads traveling from place to place, only resting in towns for a few days to get wealth, materials or foods.
+That, and the fact that most Gypsies, especially at this time, were still nomads travelling from place to place, only resting in towns for a few days to get wealth, materials or foods.
 So he's mocking her for her people's culture.

-he's saying she'll be raped... which is why that whole scene is horrifying as an adult (and because Esmerelda is raped and murdered in the book!!!)
+He's saying she'll be raped... which is why that whole scene is horrifying as an adult (and because Esmeralda was almost raped and got murdered in the book.)